 - Distractors that are plausible to anyone with limited knowledge although obviously incorrect to someone with the appropriate knowledge (For example, don’t offer implausible answers like “Mickey Mouse” to questions about people.
 Every distractor should sound logical to a layperson.)

-- Distractors that avoid vague options (Answers like “typically” and “possibly” are confusing and imprecise, and therefore unfair to the test-taker.)
+- Distractors that avoid vague options (Answers like “typically” and “possibly” are confusing and imprecise, and therefore are unfair to the test-taker.)

-- An appropriate number of distractors (Nowhere it is written that multiple-choice items must provide 4 responses.
+- An appropriate number of distractors (Nowhere is it written that multiple-choice items must provide 4 responses.
 Actually, in most cases three responses [one key plus two distractors] provide the best test item validity*.)

 How do your test items stack up to these item-writing tips?
 Properly worded test items help to ensure validity and reliability from your tests, so it’s worth the effort to examine your testing tools and refine them as needed.

-Next month we will examine some sample test questions and how we might improve them.
+In my next blog we will examine some sample test questions and how we might improve them.

 */ .
 In: .
 2005 ; Vol. 24, No. 2. pp. 3-13.